Adrian-Ng/Adrian-Ng.github.io/_java/Options/02-options-montecarlo.md

 $$\epsilon_i \sim \phi(0,1)$$.

 This means that the value of epsilon is going to be somewhere between -1 and +1.
-And average, this value is going to be 0.
+On average, this value is going to be $$\approx 0$$.

 If we get a positive value, then our step goes up (and down if negative).